 We’ll say short prayers in Hebrew and English, sing, and reflect on lives lost.

 ALL are welcome, whether you’re mourning a loved one or not.
 Please join us.

-ALL* interfaith** couples*** are invited for a special pre-Passover gathering.
-We’ll get to know each other and then learn we’ll about Passover’s liberation story and traditional holiday customs through interactive text study and open discussion.
+ALL* interfaith** couples*** are invited to come together (virtually) to join our growing, warm community!
+We’ll get to know each other and then we’ll learn about the upcoming holiday of Shavuot through interactive text study and open discussion.

 *LGBTQ and straight couples warmly welcome! **We use the term “interfaith” loosely, to include any couples with one Jewish partner and one partner who isn’t Jewish, whether they’re affiliated with another religion or not.
 (After all, we don’t usually call Judaism a “faith” either, but it’s common parlance in English.)
 Of course, interfaith couples who are also intercultural or interracial are most welcome as well! ***One or both partners of interfaith couples are welcome to join us.